 What is pityriasis rosea?

 Pityriasis rosea is a type of skin rash.
 It is also called Christmas tree rash.
-It starts with one large round or oval scaly patch.
+It starts with 1 large, scaly patch.
+It may be round or oval.
 This is called the herald patch.
 It then causes many more small patches.
 The rash most often appears on the chest, back, and belly.
 It can take 1 to 3 months to go away.
 But once it’s gone, it doesn’t come back.

 What causes pityriasis rosea?